sanchestm/GWAS-pipeline/README.md

 ## directory management

-We suggest following one of these standards for data management to make sure we
+We suggest following one of these standards for data management.

 ```
-plaintext
 path2projects/
 ├── projectname/
 │   ├── raw_data.csv